7 conservatory refurbishment ideas to modernise ANY space

 Whether you want to use your conservatory for dining, entertaining or relaxing; try to figure out the best way to enhance your existing conservatory to suit your needs - and budget.
 Doing this should make it much easier to prioritise the refurbishments which will make the biggest impact – to improve your home and lifestyle.

-Should you remain unsure about which option is best for you, call our design experts on 0800 181888 – we’ll be happy to discuss your dilemma and offer free, expert advice.
+Should you remain unsure about which option is best for you, please leave your details or call 0800 181888 – we’ll be happy to discuss your dilemma and offer free, expert advice.